THE VOICE OF THE CANADIAN

 Indigenous Communities

 We value working with Indigenous communities and meet regularly with them to discuss issues that matter, working to build and maintain positive relationships in a meaningful way.
-Learning about traditional cultures, wildlife and how the landscape has changed over the years is part of our long-term commitment to these communities to further enhance our practices.
-For example, in our oil sands mining operations, Canadian Natural organizes Annual Stakeholder Tailings Forums with representatives from seven local Indigenous communities to share operational updates and discuss environmental programs.
+Learning about traditional cultures, wildlife and how the landscape has changed over time is part of our long-term commitment to these communities to further enhance our practices.
+For example, in our oil sands mining operations, Canadian Natural organizes Annual Stakeholder Tailings Forums with representatives from seven local Indigenous communities to share operational updates.

-A focus on Indigenous capacity development continued throughout 2021, to ensure local contracting and employment opportunities for qualified local businesses and residents.
-Canadian Natural awarded contracts to 144 Indigenous businesses for a total of $572 million in contracts, a 17% increase from 2020.
+Our focus on Indigenous business development continued throughout 2025, strengthening contracting and employment opportunities for qualified local businesses and community members.
+Canadian Natural worked with over 490 Indigenous businesses and awarded $1.1 billion in contracts in 2025.

 Community Investment